Jiachuan-Wang/blog/_posts/2022-01-13-ltr-predictor-herv-oriented-alignment-tool.md

 pin: false
 ---

 > This was an undergraduate course assignment and now I am no longer working on genetics.
-Also, the realization might be naive.
 {: .prompt-warning }

-> But it was the **top-5 mini-projects** of Biomedical Informatics 3 (BMI3) coursework. <https://labw.org/bmi3-2021/miniprojects>.
+> The project was selected as the **top-5 mini-projects** of Biomedical Informatics 3 (BMI3) coursework. <https://labw.org/bmi3-2021/miniprojects>.
 {: .prompt-info }